yugabyte/yugabyte-db/docs/content/architecture/concepts/replication.md

 ## Async replication

-In addition to the core distributed consensus based replication, YugaByte extends Raft to add observer nodes that do not participate in writes but get a timeline consistent copy of the data in an asynchronous manner.
+In addition to the core distributed consensus based replication, YugaByte DB extends Raft to add observer nodes that do not participate in writes but get a timeline consistent copy of the data in an asynchronous manner.
 Nodes in remote  datacenters can thus be added in "async" mode.
 This is primarily for cases where latency of doing a distributed consensus based write is not tolerable for